The Shank Cut

-The shank meat cut is among the cheaper cuts of beef, but that doesn’t mean it can’t make delicious and nutritious meals.
+The shank cut is among the cheaper cuts of beef, but that doesn’t mean it can’t make delicious and nutritious meals.

 Order 100% grass fed shank meat from Thousand Hills Lifetime Grazed and discover the versatility of this primal cut.
 With the right cooking, sinewy shank meat will flake off the fork.